Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Introduction

 Before we go on, it is important to note that, at least in the limit of quasistatic shear, the HL model is not expected to be a ``true'' mean-field model in the sense that it becomes an exact description of the system above some upper critical dimension.
 Away from the quasistatic limit, in finite-dimensional lattice elastoplastic models, where one can measure directly the mechanical noise on a given site, one finds that the noise indeed crosses over to a Gaussian distribution as in the HL model~\cite{liu_driving_2016}.
 In the quasistatic limit, however, replacing the Gaussian noise of the HL model by power-law distributed noise, as shown by Lin \& Wyart~\cite{lin_mean-field_2016} (see also Sec.~\ref{sec:mf_theory}), provides improved predictions for the pseudogap exponent, which describes the density of mesoscopic blocks close to a plastic instability.
 Their results showed that the mean-field prediction becomes accurate above four dimensions, suggesting this value as an upper critical dimension (though without any supporting Ginzburg-type arguments)~\cite{lin_mean-field_2016}.
-Alternatively, Ferrero \& Jagla have argued~\cite{ferrero_properties_2021} that yielding may also be described as a mean-field transition in dimensions $d=2,3$, but with an effective mechanical noise displaying non-trivial system-size scalings.
+Alternatively, Ferrero \& Jagla have argued~\cite{ferrero_properties_2021} that, by appropriately redefining the mechanical noise, a mean-field description of the flowing state in the quasistatic limit (at least as regards the scaling of the strain steps between avalanches) can be extended down to dimensions $d=2,3$.
 Throughout this paper, we will provide a complete mean-field picture of the ductile and brittle yielding transitions within the HL model, which has the important advantage of analytical tractability, while also paving the way towards refined descriptions using power-law noise or dimensionality-dependent effective noise distributions.

 The paper is structured as follows: in Sec.~\ref{sec:mf_theory}, we present the HL mean-field elastoplastic approach, and discuss the relation to the paradigmatic RFIM.
 In Secs.~\ref{sec:first_part} and \ref{sec:second_part}, we then tackle the yielding of amorphous solids distinguishing the two limits $N \to \infty$ and $\dgamma \to 0$.
 In the first approach, Sec.~\ref{sec:first_part}, we will fix $N=\infty$ and study the behaviour for low but nonzero shear rates.
 For such infinitely large systems, a master equation description holds, allowing for analytical progress.
 In the second approach, Sec.~\ref{sec:second_part}, we will instead fix a quasistatic shear rate $\dgamma=0^{+}$ and study the {\it avalanche} behaviour for large finite system sizes.
 The key to tackling this problem will be a mapping to a first-passage problem first introduced by Jagla~\cite{jagla_avalanche-size_2015}.
 Throughout this Sec.~\ref{sec:second_part}, we will perform a detailed comparison against the corresponding behaviour of the athermal, quasistatically driven RFIM.
 This will include, besides the avalanche statistics, both the behaviour in the infinite size limit and the finite-size behaviour approaching the brittle yield point and around the random critical point.
 Finally, in Sec.~\ref{sec:outlook} we offer a summary and discussion of the results and an outlook towards future research.